HermexTools/client-legacy/README.md

 Actually simply run the binary file where you want, and it will save the configurations in the correct place.

 ### How to configure
-Open KSUploader, right-click on systemtrayicon, settings, end change your config.
+Open KSUploader.jar, right-click on icon in the system tray, settings, and setup your client.

 OR